Controlling Duplicate Payments with Automation and Process Design

 - 100% review of PO invoices over $20,000, and all check requests and one-time payments

-- Vendor statement and duplicate payment audits by a 3rd party recovery firm
+- Vendor statement and duplicate payment audit by a 3rd party recovery firm

 - Currently testing artificial intelligence solutions to identify duplicates

 - Standardize data entry to ensure correct data is entered